kayagoban/shadowlands/README.md

 #### Credstick (hardware wallet) required

-Shadowlands requires a credstick (which some people call a hardware wallet) to function.
+Shadowlands requires a credstick to function.
 The following hardware has been tested: Ledger Nano S, Ledger Blue, Trezor original and Trezor T.

 #### Full node required
 If you have access to a full node over HTTP or Websockets, you can connect to it.